alex-bellon/wikipedia/README.md

 ### People
 - [Digby Tatham-Warter](https://en.wikipedia.org/wiki/Digby_Tatham-Warter) - Digby got to him and said "Don't worry about the bullets, I've got an umbrella".
 He then escorted the chaplain across the street under his umbrella.
 When he returned to the front line, one of his fellow officers said about his umbrella that "that thing won't do you any good", to which Digby replied "Oh my goodness Pat, but what if it rains?"
+- [Ivan Renko](https://en.wikipedia.org/wiki/Ivan_Renko) - Ivan Renko was a fictitious Yugoslav basketball player created by Bobby Knight when he was the head coach for the Indiana University Hoosiers.
+- [Joseph Darby](https://en.wikipedia.org/wiki/Joseph_Darby_%28jumper%29) - a renowned jumper from the Black Country village of Netherton.
+He specialised in spring jumping (jumping starting from a stationary position) often using weights in his hands to help propel him.
 - [The boy Jones](https://en.wikipedia.org/wiki/The_boy_Jones) - a British teenager who became notorious for breaking into Buckingham Palace multiple times between 1838 and 1841.
 - [Umarell](https://en.wikipedia.org/wiki/Umarell) - a term popular in Bologna referring specifically to men of retirement age who pass the time watching construction sites, especially roadworks – stereotypically with hands clasped behind their back and offering unwanted advice

 ### Wars
+- [Anglo-Zanzibar War](https://en.wikipedia.org/wiki/Anglo-Zanzibar_War) - a military conflict fought between the United Kingdom and the Zanzibar Sultanate on 27 August 1896.
+The conflict lasted between 38 and 45 minutes, marking it as the shortest recorded war in history.
+- [Emu War](https://en.wikipedia.org/wiki/Emu_War) - a nuisance wildlife management military operation undertaken in Australia over the later part of 1932 to address public concern over the number of emus said to be running amok in the Campion district of Western Australia.
+The unsuccessful attempts to curb the population of emus, a large flightless bird indigenous to Australia, employed soldiers armed with Lewis guns—leading the media to adopt the name "Emu War" when referring to the incident.
 - [Kettle War](https://en.wikipedia.org/wiki/Kettle_War) - The Kettle War was a military confrontation between the troops of the Holy Roman Empire and the Republic of the Seven Netherlands on 8 October 1784.
 It was named the Kettle War because the only shot fired hit a soup kettle.

 ## Internet